Applying for a Student Visa

 - Organize your supporting documentation so that it can be logically presented without hesitation or fumbling through a briefcase.

-- Be prepared to show evidence that sufficient financial resources (at least equal to the amount indicated on your I-20) are readily available for your support.
+- Be prepared to show evidence that sufficient financial resources (at least equal to the amount indicated on your I-20 or DS-2019) are readily available for your support.

 - If you are married, especially with children, and your family is remaining behind in your own country, be prepared to address how they will support themselves in your absence.